local-ch/lhs/README.md

 ##### save

-`save` persist the whole object in it's current state.
+`save` persist the whole object in its current state.

 `save` will return `false` if persisting fails. `save!` instead will raise an exception.